 Further north in Deeside there is more heather which burns easily when dry and there are large areas of continuous fuel.
-There is a significant proportion of woodland which is often pine or birch dominated and there are usually heather, blaeberry and grass field layers throughout these woodlands.
-On most landholdings, fuel loads are reduced by a combination of muirburn and grazing but most landholdings will also have some areas where fuel loads are high.
-Some estates have lower grazing levels and may not carry out muirburn throughout their land which means there are quite large areas of continuous, relatively high fuel load.
-Wildfires do occasionally occur throughout the
+There is a significant proportion of woodland which is often pine or birch dominated with a heather, blaeberry or grass field layer.
+On most landholdings, fuel loads are reduced by muirburn and grazing but there are also some pockets with high fuel loads.
+Other estates have lower grazing levels and may not carry out muirburn so have quite large areas of continuous, relatively high fuel load.

-Deeside landscape and have the potential to spread quickly and burn intensely across large areas.
 There are many young plantations and areas of natural tree regeneration where fuel loads can be very high, and which can burn intensely.
-Areas of mature pine and birch may be much more fire resistant as discussed later.
+Wildfires do occasionally occur in Deeside and have the potential to spread quickly and burn intensely across large areas.
+The mature pine and birch woodlands may be more fire resistant, as discussed later.

 The hills within Strathdon, around Glen Avon and Glen Brown and the hills to the north around Glen Livet and Glen Lochy tend to be heather dominated, with many relatively small pine and spruce plantations in the landscape.
-Across much of this area fuel loads have been reduced by muirburn and grazing, which will reduce the intensity of any wildfires that may start.
+Fuel loads have been reduced by muirburn and grazing, which will reduce the intensity of any wildfires that may start.
 More recently, cutting has been introduced to break up heather stands in some areas.
 Plantations are often currently quite dense with little field layer and low fuel levels at ground level.

-In Strathspey reductions in muirburn and grazing over the last 20-30 years have resulted in tree regeneration and woodland expansion.
+In Strathspey, reductions in muirburn and grazing over the last 20-30 years have resulted in tree regeneration and woodland expansion.
 Woodlands in Strathspey are dominated by pine which is often regenerating and accompanied by significant growth of heather.
-Fuel loads in Strathspey are therefore often relatively high and fuels relatively unbroken.
-Land managers put significant efforts into fire prevention but any wildfires that do start have the potential to spread rapidly and to burn intensely.
+Fuel loads are therefore often relatively high and fuels relatively unbroken.
+Land managers put significant efforts into fire prevention but any wildfires that do start have the potential to spread rapidly and burn intensely.

-West of the A9, the east and south-east facing slopes of the Monadhliaths are often heather dominated with some areas of very high fuel load.
-Plantations and areas of native woodland can be found all along the side of the main A9.
+West of the A9, the east and south-east facing slopes of the Monadhliaths tend to be heather dominated with some areas of high fuel load.
+There are plantations and areas of native woodland all along the A9.
 High intensity wildfires are possible in this area although the pattern of landownership has led to the creation of many hill tracks which run uphill and create some narrow firebreaks against the prevailing wind direction.

 The hills south of Drumochter and south and east to Glen Shee are subject to muirburn less frequently than much of the land in Deeside and Donside.
 However, fuel loads are often kept relatively low by grazing.
-Hills in this area are covered by a mix of heather and grass and many areas are fire resilient eg the lower slopes of Glen Tilt, the east side of Glenfernate and the south side of Dalmunzie, where large numbers of sheep have been grazed.
+Hills in this area are covered by a mix of heather and grass and many areas are relatively fire resilient e.g. the lower slopes of Glen Tilt, the east side of Glenfernate and the south side of Dalmunzie, where large numbers of sheep have been grazed.

 Throughout the National Park, much of the lower lying glen bottoms and straths are farmed.
 Improved agricultural land is generally a fire-resistant landscape.
 Grass fields make good barriers to wildfires when grass is green or when livestock graze swards low to the ground.
-Under most conditions the improved in-bye land within the National Park will act as a barrier to fire, although unimproved rough grazing can still burn.
+Under most current conditions the improved in-bye land within the

+National Park will act as a barrier to fire, although unimproved rough grazing can still burn.

-5.4 Future trends in fuel loads and timescales to increase resilience
+4.3 Future trends in fuel loads and timescales to increase resilience